 Once again, my good friend Rob Resetar has helped me create an amazing new book trailer.
 This time for my most recent contemporary romance novel, The Letter,and his original musical score is his best one so far.
 Seelie Studios assisted with the casting, and I’m very pleased this video.
 I hope you’re as excited about it as I am.
 So please, enjoy The Letter book trailer.

-I try to include major holidays in my romance novels.
-In my most recent book, The Letter, leading lady Stephanie spends a bittersweet Easter with her new boss and his husband.
-In the meantime, Danny finally realizes the time has come for him to make some changes.
+I like to include major holidays in my contemporary romance novels.
+In The Letter, lead character Stephanie spends a bittersweet Easter with her new boss and his husband while Danny finally realizes the time has come for him to make some changes.

 An Easter excerpt from, The Letter